bove1/csci1710-2048/README.md

 ## Development Process

-We started the project with the intent of
+We started the project with the intent of modeling 2048 to the point of being able to reproduce a (presumably) full game.
+One of the complications we ran into was the complexity of the task---longer traces grew exponentially.

+Referencing the updated optimizer [here](https://github.com/csci1710/public-examples/blob/main/2022/sudoku_opt_viz/sudoku_with_inst_2.frg), we managed to minimize the runtime of many of our tests.

 ---